-Fig. 120 - Set cutting height with subframe sensors
+Fig. 128 - Set cutting height with subframe sensors

-- If hydraulic tilt cylinder is installed ensure the header is tilted to HALF way out, with dividers locked and gauge wheels retracted.
-If manual tilt turnbuckle is installed do not adjust. - Confirm the RIGID air pressure is set to the recommended air pressure for the header size.
+- 1. Ensure the gauge wheel safety strap is in the operational position as outlined in section 12.7 on page 41. - If hydraulic tilt cylinder is installed ensure the header is tilted all the way back (cylinder retracted).
+If manual tilt turnbuckle is installed do not adjust. - 3.
+Confirm the RIGID air pressure is set to the recommended air pressure for the header width: